 This topic describes the specifications of read/write splitting cluster instances of ApsaraDB for Redis Community Edition.
-These specifications include the memory capacity, maximum number of concurrent connections to each instance, maximum bandwidth, and QPS reference value for these instances.
+These specifications include the memory capacity, maximum number of concurrent connections to each instance, maximum bandwidth, and queries per second (QPS) reference value for these instances.

 - The bandwidth value in the table is the bandwidth of the instance.
 It is the sum of the bandwidth of all shards or nodes on the instance.

 - The upper limit of the total bandwidth for a read/write splitting instance (as shown in the table) is 2,048 Mbit/s.
 After the upper limit is reached, the bandwidth cannot be increased even if the number of shards or nodes is increased.

 - The bandwidth value applies to the upstream and downstream bandwidths.
 If the bandwidth of an instance is 10 Mbit/s, the upstream and downstream bandwidths of the instance are both 10 Mbit/s.

 - The bandwidth listed in the table is the internal bandwidth of the ApsaraDB for Redis instance.
 The Internet bandwidth is determined by the internal bandwidth and is limited by the bandwidth of the connection between the instance and a client.
 We recommend that you connect to the instance over an internal network to maximize the performance.